- Monevator - https://monevator.com -

 Alternatively, you could simply use new cash from your salary to overpay your mortgage.
 Your existing portfolio could then be left to (hopefully) keep growing.

-There’s a snag with relying on a SIPP though, especially if you have an interest-only mortgage.
+Note though that there’s a snag with relying on a SIPP to shelter your investments, especially if you have an interest-only mortgage.
 Access to pension cash is restricted by age.
-What if you find you want (or need) to repay the mortgage sooner than you’d expected to?

 More reasons to run a mortgage and invest